crystalzipzap/cs5293sp23-project0/README.md

 pipenv run python -m pytest
 ```

 All seven tests are passed.
-The
+The demo of the test are shown below:

 ![Application pytest run clip 3](docs/p0_demo_clip3.gif)